mattasaminew/watchos-navlink-swiftui-bug/README.md

 When a `NavigationLink` is triggered from inside of a `TabView` on watchOS 8.1+, it is producing unexpected results.

 ## watchOS 8.0
-NavigationLink goes to the expected destination (expected result)
+NavigationLink goes to the expected destination.
+Navigates back to home screen via navigation bar. (expected result)

 ![Alt Text](https://github.com/mattasaminew/watchos-navlink-swiftui-bug/blob/main/watchOS%208.0%20Simulator.gif)